| Title: | Mining Frequent Sequences |

 algorithm, i.e., take the default values implemented there.
 A

-default can be unset using NULL
+default can be unset using NULL.

-implicitly determines the number of
+The value of memsize implicitly determines the number of

-database partitions used unless overridden by numpart
+database partitions used unless overridden by numpart.

 Usually, the more partitions the less the runtime in the mining stage.